LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 **Context:** Configured in S3 and API Gateway to restrict access to approved domains.

+### Cross-Region Replication
+**Definition:** The automatic, asynchronous copying of objects across AWS Regions to increase availability and disaster recovery capabilities.
+**Context:** Implemented for critical data in S3 to ensure business continuity in case of regional outages.

 ### CSP (Content Security Policy)
 **Definition:** A computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks.
 **Context:** Implemented as part of application security practices to restrict which resources can be loaded and executed.

+### Cypress
+**Definition:** A JavaScript end-to-end testing framework designed to make writing and debugging tests easier.
+**Context:** Used for automated testing of the web application, covering critical user journeys and ensuring functionality across browsers.

 ## D